MicrosoftDocs/customer-insights/ci-docs/connect-common-data-model.md

 During data ingestion, some of the most common reasons a record might be considered corrupt include:

-- The data types and field values in the source file don't match the schema
+- The data types and field values don't match between the source file and the schema
 - Number of columns in the source file don't match the schema
-- Fields contain characters that cause the columns to skew against the expected schema.
+- Fields contain characters that cause the columns to skew compared to the expected schema.
 For example: incorrectly formatted quotes, unescaped quotes, newline characters, or tabbed characters.
 - Partition files are missing
 - If there are datetime/date/datetimeoffset columns, their format must be specified in the schema if it doesn't follow the standard format.